Topological Materials Discovery from Crystal Symmetry: Higher-Order TCIs and TSMs

-The complete SIs of the 230 nonmagnetic SGs (see Sec.~\ref{sec:TQC}) were computed in~\cite{AshvinIndicators,ChenTCI,AshvinTCI}, initially on a parallel research track to the HOTI models introduced in~\cite{multipole,WladTheory}.
-However in~\cite{AshvinIndicators,ChenTCI,AshvinTCI}, the authors uncovered instances of models and real materials with trivial Fu-Kane parity~\cite{FuKaneInversion} and rotation-indicated TCI indices~\cite{ChenBernevigTCI}, but whose occupied bands nevertheless exhibited nontrivial stable SIs.
-The authors quickly recognized that the new TCI phases generically exhibited combinations of 2D surface states and 1D hinge modes, and included the HOTI phases proposed in~\cite{HOTIBernevig,HOTIChen}.
-The simplest symmetry-indicated HOTI -- a doubled ``3D TI'' -- occurs in SG 2 ($P\bar{1}$), and is formed from two superposed copies of an $\mathcal{I}$- and $\mathcal{T}$-symmetric 3D TI [Fig.~\ref{fig:HOTI}(b)].
+The complete SIs of the 230 nonmagnetic SGs were computed in~\cite{AshvinIndicators,ChenTCI,AshvinTCI}, initially on a parallel research track to the HOTI models introduced in~\cite{multipole,WladTheory}.
+However, researchers uncovered instances of models and real materials with trivial Fu-Kane parity~\cite{FuKaneInversion} and rotation-indicated TCI indices~\cite{ChenBernevigTCI}, but whose occupied bands exhibited nontrivial stable SIs~\cite{AshvinIndicators,ChenTCI,AshvinTCI}.
+It was quickly recognized that the new TCI phases generically exhibited combinations of 2D surface states and 1D hinge modes, and included the HOTI phases proposed in~\cite{HOTIBernevig,HOTIChen}.
+The simplest symmetry-indicated HOTI -- a ``doubled'' 3D TI -- occurs in SG 2 ($P\bar{1}$), and is formed from two superposed copies of an $\mathcal{I}$- and $\mathcal{T}$-symmetric 3D TI [Fig.~\ref{fig:HOTI}(b)].
 From a physical perspective, doubled 3D TI phases occur in centrosymmetric materials with a double band inversion at the same TRIM point~\cite{HOTIBernevig,TMDHOTI}.
-This realization motivated promoting the $\mathbb{Z}_{2}$ Fu-Kane parity criterion to a $\mathbb{Z}_{4}$ index for $\mathcal{I}$- and $\mathcal{T}$-symmetric insulators~\cite{AshvinIndicators,HOTIBernevig,TMDHOTI,ChenTCI,AshvinTCI,TMDHOTI}, coinciding with the $\mathbb{Z}_{4}$-valued SI $Z_{4}$ that results from performing the Smith-normal form calculation outlined in Sec.~\ref{sec:TQC} for SG 2 ($P\bar{1}$).
-In a concurrent work, however, it was shown that the fourfold Dirac surface states of the new phase -- the $Z_{4}=2$ doubled 3D TI -- are unstable, given the wallpaper group symmetries of a crystal in SG 2 ($P\bar{1}$)~\cite{DiracInsulator}.
-In rapid succession, several groups~\cite{HOTIBismuth,ChenTCI,AshvinTCI} determined that when a doubled 3D TI is cut in an $\mathcal{I}$-symmetric geometry, the mass of the surface fourfold Dirac cone has opposite signs on surfaces with $\mathcal{I}$-related Miller indices, resulting in a network of sample encircling, intrinsic, helical hinge modes [Fig.~\ref{fig:HOTI}(b)].
+This realization motivated the promotion of the $\mathbb{Z}_{2}$ Fu-Kane parity criterion to a $\mathbb{Z}_{4}$ index for $\mathcal{I}$- and $\mathcal{T}$-symmetric insulators~\cite{AshvinIndicators,HOTIBernevig,TMDHOTI,ChenTCI,AshvinTCI,TMDHOTI}, coinciding with the $\mathbb{Z}_{4}$-valued SI $Z_{4}$ that results from performing for SG 2 ($P\bar{1}$) the Smith-normal form calculation outlined in Sec.~\ref{sec:TQC}.
+In a concurrent work, however, it was shown that the fourfold Dirac surface states of the new phase -- the $Z_{4}=2$ doubled 3D TI -- are unstable, because the fourfold surface Dirac cones are not protected by the wallpaper group symmetries of a crystal in SG 2 ($P\bar{1}$)~\cite{DiracInsulator}.
+In rapid succession, several groups determined that when a doubled 3D TI is cut in an $\mathcal{I}$-symmetric geometry, the mass of the fourfold surface Dirac cone has opposite signs on surfaces with $\mathcal{I}$-related Miller indices, resulting in a network of sample encircling, intrinsic, helical hinge modes~\cite{HOTIBismuth,ChenTCI,AshvinTCI} [Fig.~\ref{fig:HOTI}(b)].